 Our Boxer Mascot Today

-The original Boxer mascot was a bronze statue that was coveted by the students of Pacific University.
+The original Boxer mascot was a bronze statue coveted by the students of Pacific University.

 Boxer would appear during Boxer tosses, sometimes disappearing for years at a time, but always showing up again somewhere on campus when he was "flashed" for students to see.